TN 8 (07-24)

 EXAMPLE 1: Most competitive jobs require the ability to meet basic standards of neatness and cleanliness.
 However, the standards that must be met vary greatly depending upon whether the job(s) being considered involve dealing with the public; or working in a factory, a coal mine, a stock yard, etc.

-EXAMPLE 2: Most competitive jobs require the ability to travel to and from work and thus, would be precluded by extreme agoraphobia in which the person is incapable of leaving his or her home.
+EXAMPLE 2: Most competitive jobs require the ability to travel to and from work and thus, would be precluded by extreme agoraphobia in which the person is incapable of leaving their home.
 However, a mild case of agoraphobia may not preclude the ability to travel to and from work or preclude work performed in the same (and thus, familiar) setting each day.

 To Link to this section - Use this URL: